 While the pasta cooks, whisk together evaporated milk, egg, mustard, and hot pepper sauce in a small bowl.

-Once cook cycle completes, allow pasta to sit for one minute.
+Once the cook cycle completes, allow the pasta to sit for one minute.
 After one minute, open the machine using a quick pressure release.

 If it isn't already, turn on the "keep warm" setting.
 Pour the milk mixture over the pasta.
 Stir until it thickens, about two minutes.

 Stir the pasta to remove any clumps.
 If any water remains, drain the pasta.
 Add 1/3 of the cheese.
 Stir the macaroni until the cheese melts.
 Repeat, adding 1/3 of the cheese at a time, until all the cheese had been added.

 Once the cheese has melted, remove the pot from the pressure cooker and immediately pour the macaroni and cheese into a serving dish.
 If the pasta stays in the cooking pot, it can overcook and turn curdled and lumpy.

 Season to taste with salt and pepper.
 Serve immediately.
 Store leftovers in the refrigerator for up to three days.
 Reheat, covered, in a microwave.

 - Be sure to turn pressure cooker to the "keep warm" setting when adding the milk, egg, and cheese.